Scholarships & Awards

 City College Online Scholarship Application

-The online scholarship application in now available for the 2013-2014 academic year.
+The online scholarship application is now available.
 Priority deadline for all incoming student scholarship applications is February 1st and current CCNY student and departmental applications are due as noted below.
 Current CCNY students MUST complete the online scholarship application with your CCNY email address using the portal login below.
 Please do not complete the application as a new CCNY student.
 Current CCNY students may not be considered for scholarships if you did not complete the online scholarship application with your CCNY email address.
 Please make sure you only have one application in the system.
 An application can only be submitted once.
 If you applying for more than one scholarship, please complete all sections before you submit the application by the deadline posted below.
 The online application system will not close for each deadline below.
 It will remain open until May 1st.
-Please complete your application by the deadline date posted below in order to be considered for the scholarship you are applying .
+Please complete your application by the deadline date posted below in order to be considered for the scholarship you are applying.

 - Alumni Scholarships (Deadline: March 15th) - Please complete pages 2-5 of the application.
 This is only for current CCNY students.

-- Public Service Scholarship - page 11 (Deadline: April 15th)
+- Weston Public Service Scholarship - page 10 (Deadline: April 1st)

-- Partners for Change Fellowship - page 15 (Deadline Extended: April 3rd)
+- Partners for Change Fellowship - page 14 (Deadline: March 4th)